Interzero -Your authorised representative for EPR services in Spain

 Confirm your order: Simply follow the instructions for placing your order and confirm your acceptance of the contract.
 Done!

-After signing the contract and sending it back to us, we will add you to our system.
+After signing the contract and uploading it in our portal, we will add you to our system.
 In order to comply with Spanish regulations notarization of your signature on the power of attorney is needed.

 Note: quick and easy processing through our partner Online Notartermine – notarity.